athityakumar/DashVis/README.md

 - `Vis` is short for Visualization.
     - Currently, only tabular visualization is supported.
 However, support for charts visualization is coming soon.

-- `DashVis` remotely spells and sounds like Jarvis.
+- `DashVis` remotely spells and sounds like Jarvis. :trollface:

 # Roadmap